 Scroll down all the way to access the color settings.

 Then, select each segment and change the color to match it with the value from our color table.

 This will then display the map visual that we expect.
-However, it displays the default legends, which doesn’t look good and also cover a part of our map.
+However, it displays the default legends, which don’t look good, and also covers part of our map.

 So, let’s start building our custom legends.

 Creating Custom Legends For A Power BI Map Visual